lemetice/php-mail-sender/Readme.md

-this is just a very simple html php contact foem that send email to you inbox as customised in the php page
+This is just a very simple html php contact form that send email to your inbox as customized in the php page.